TheSlothThatCodes0/heading_classification/README.md

 ## Our Solution 💪

-We combine an open-source LightGBM binary classifier ([LightGBM](https://github.com/microsoft/LightGBM)), fine-tuned on the DocLayNet dataset, with spatial, typographic, and textual rules.
+We combine an open-source LightGBM binary classifier ([LightGBM](https://github.com/microsoft/LightGBM)), fine-tuned on the DocLayNet(([FineTuned Model](https://github.com/microsoft/LightGBM))), with spatial, typographic, and textual rules.
 Fine-tuning on DocLayNet enables robust, multilingual heading detection—for English, German, French, Japanese, and more—while preserving a lightweight (< 200 MB) model footprint.

 ## Methodology 📝